benmcnelly/qdds/README.md

   <a href="https://pyup.io/repos/github/benmcnelly/qdds/"><img src="https://pyup.io/repos/github/benmcnelly/qdds/shield.svg" alt="Updates"></a>
   <a href="https://www.youtube.com/watch?v=EIyixC9NsLI"><img src="https://img.shields.io/badge/badger-approved-ff69b4.svg" alt="badger approved"></a>
 </p>

 ---

 ## 🚀 What is qdds?

 **qdds** (`devserver`) is a small CLI tool that runs your Django project's dev server using your local network IP, making it accessible to other devices on your Wi-Fi.
 Great for testing on mobile or with a team.

+By default, it runs on **port 80**, so other devices on your network can just enter your IP address (like `http://192.168.1.50`) without needing a port number. 🔥

+If that fails due to permissions or port binding restrictions, you can pass `--safe` to fall back to Django's default port 8000.

 ---